DrewNaylor/UXL-Launcher/README.md

 - Launching Office 2013 installed via Office 365 on a 64-bit computer requires UXL Launcher to be set to 32-bit Windows. [(issue #43)](https://github.com/DrewNaylor/UXL-Launcher/issues/43)

+- If the user chooses to test their settings and Office Language Preferences can't be launched and they choose to open the Options window, a duplicate Options window spawns. [(issue #46)](https://github.com/DrewNaylor/UXL-Launcher/issues/46)

 # System Requirements for running UXL Launcher